hdShang/arxiv-daily/docs/cs-RO/2025-09-29/papers/250925443v2-cotap-compliant-task-pipeline-and-reinforcement-learning-of-its-cont.md

 ---
 layout: default
-title: CoTaP: Compliant Task Pipeline and Reinforcement Learning of Its Controller with Compliance Modulation
+title: "CoTaP: Compliant Task Pipeline and Reinforcement Learning of Its Controller with Compliance Modulation"
 ---

 # CoTaP: Compliant Task Pipeline and Reinforcement Learning of Its Controller with Compliance Modulation